OpenBuildings/challenge-algolia/README.md

 ## What is Algolia?

 Algolia is a hosted search solution.
-It allows you send your data in a structured way to be indexed and then queries with blazing speed.
+It allows you send your data in a structured way to be indexed and then queried with blazing speed.
 You could read their documentation at https://www.algolia.com/doc.

 ## The Task